1709abhishek/la-musique/README.md

 # la-musique -- Music full stack app
-an API where anyone can create questions with options and also add votes to it.
+an app where user can sign-up, sign-in, fetch music mark favorite artists, songs, create playlists and more!

 # dependencies used